abapGit-tests/TABU_sap_table/README.md

-# TABU
+# TABU SAP table

+SAP table RSADMIN with one record

-Table content from SAP table (requires EXIT to allow RSADMIN table to be deserialized!)
+Note: Requires EXIT to allow RSADMIN table to be deserialized!